A Comcast-Fox marriage would be built on a ton of debt

 Williams warned that instead of returning cash to shareholders, Comcast will need to focus on making the deal work and "balance sheet repair."

-Comcast did not respond to a request for comment.
+Comcast declined to comment.

 Of course, there is no guarantee that Comcast will go ahead with an all-debt Fox deal.